Do the right thing.

 Nicholas Negroponte, Founder, and Chairman Emeritus at MIT Labs said, that he feels very lucky for people of this generation because we figured out that we can do something meaningful during our career and not only be very successful and do something meaningful after we finished our career.

 If you are ambitious and passionate about what you do, you sometimes forget that things take a lot of time to develop.
-Projects, ideas, strategies, and: people.
+Projects, ideas, strategies, people – first and foremost yourself.
 A lot more time than you thought it would take.
 And with that time, your own perception of doing the right thing changes, too.
-It might develop from “designing” to “doing meaningful design” to “enabling people to do meaningful design” and finally to “enabling people to realize what is important to them”.

 Thank you for your time,